FAQ for Tax Filing

 Can I e-file my tax return?

 The IRS recently opened e-filing to Tax Non-Residents.
-Sprintax allows certain eligible nonresidents to e-file their federal tax return only.
+Sprintax Returns allows certain eligible nonresidents to e-file their federal tax return only.
 All state tax returns will need to be filed in hard copy.
-You can learn more about Sprintax's e-filing capabilities, as well as who is eligible to e-file their federal tax returns, on the Sprintax website
+You can learn more about Sprintax Returns's e-filing capabilities, as well as who is eligible to e-file their federal tax returns, on the Sprintax Returns website

 If e-filing is available for you, you will not be required to send any hard copy documentation to the IRS to support your federal tax return unless specifically instructed to do so by the Sprintax software.
 You will still need to keep a copy of your tax reporting documents and tax return for your personal records.